kratisto/docs/pages/public_cloud/ai_machine_learning/endpoints_tuto_06_chatbot_langchain_javascript/guide.en-gb.md

 ### Enable streaming mode

 As usual, you certainly want a real chatbot with conversational style.
-To do that let’s add streaming feature with the following code:
+To do that, let’s add a streaming feature with the following code:

 ```js
 import { ChatMistralAI } from "@langchain/mistralai";